sergey-melnychuk/sergey-melnychuk.github.io/_posts/2026-03-04-fund-router.markdown

 The key design decision was making the on-chain contract the single source of truth for address prediction.
 The Rust backend calls `calculateDestinationAddresses` on the deployed contract rather than reimplementing CREATE2 derivation off-chain, so there's no risk of the two diverging.
 You could hand-craft proxy bytecode and replicate the address derivation in Rust — but that's working hard, not smart.
 One implementation to get right, not two to keep in sync.

-The separation of `FundRouterStorage` from `FundRouter` felt like overkill at first for a project this size, but it paid off quickly when iterating on permission logic without redeploying the router.
+The `delegatecall` proxy pattern was the most subtle part to get right.
+It's easy to forget that `address(this)` inside a delegatecall refers to the proxy, not the implementation — which is exactly what makes fund sweeping work (the balance lives at the proxy address), but also means any state variables in the implementation would collide with the proxy's storage.
+Keeping `FundRouter` stateless and reading permissions from an external `FundRouterStorage` contract avoids this entirely.

-If I were to revisit this, I'd spend more time on the routing step — right now it's a synchronous fan-out that would struggle with more than a handful of deposits.
-A proper job queue with retry semantics would be the natural next step.
+If I were to revisit this, I'd spend more time on the routing step — the `try_join_all` fan-out works for dozens of deposits but doesn't handle partial failures gracefully.
+A proper job queue with retry semantics and per-deposit error tracking would be the natural next step.